 This chemical detergent that is quite often found in shampoos, toothpaste, soaps (not handmade), body wash, and other cleansing products that create a lather and foam.
 In the health & beauty care/cosmetic industry, SLS is still used in the majority of mass market products because it is super cheap and a effective degreaser, but can be very harsh on the skin.
 It's a small molecule chemical, which means it passes right into your body pretty easily.
 The American College of Toxicology showed that concentrations as low as 0.5% could cause irritation and concentrations of 10-30% can cause skin corrosion and severe irritation.

-Sodium Lauryl Sulfoacetate OR Lathanol LAL Coarse is a powder used to make bath salts and bath bubble as it creates a foaming lather.
+Sodium Lauryl Sulfoacetate OR Lathanol LAL Fine is a powder used to make bath salts and bath bubble as it creates a foaming lather.